 The house finch is a small passerine bird that is part of the family Fringillidae.
-They are generally seen hanging onto the food source their eating from, perched or scavenging the ground for food.
+They are generally seen hanging onto the food source their eating from, perched, or scavenging the ground for food.

-Some General Characteristics
+General Characteristics of Finches

 The birds are rarely seen walking.
-They are known for their hopping abilities, they will place both feet together and hop from location to location..
+They are known for their hopping abilities, they will place both feet together and hop from location to location.

 Male House Finch